Aympab/llvm-playground/README.md

 of how a compiler works and what are the steps to get executable machine code from a high-level, human-readable language.

-The exercices of this repository are the oneS from **LLVM Cookbook** written by Mayur Pandey & Suyog Sarda.
+The exercices of this repository are the ones from **LLVM Cookbook** written by Mayur Pandey & Suyog Sarda.

 Every recipe is described in the `README.md` file in each folder.